KDE/kreenshot-editor/README.md

     - show message flash, when done (or KMessageBox, "show never again")
     - plus: provide drag source for DND
 - Open last save location
-- // TODO: use QProcess to lookup if dolphin exists and use it, else use the existing method
-    - dolphin --select
 - lib: provide different kinds of mainwidget
    - with or without toolbar
    - with some predefined stuff etc.